reverentgeek/okta.github.io/_source/_posts/2019-09-05-laravel-authentication.md

 php artisan serve
 ```

-Load http://localhost:8000/ and you'll see the default Laravel page with Login and Register links.
+Load `http://localhost:8000/` and you'll see the default Laravel page with Login and Register links.
 However, these links will not work yet because you haven't run the database migrations yet, and the boilerplate code uses the local database for user registration/authorization.

 In the next two sections, you'll set up a new Okta account/web application and connect Okta to the Laravel project so you can use it for authentication.

 ## Add Authentication to Laravel with Okta

-Before you proceed, you need to log into your Okta account (or [create a new one for free](https://developer.okta.com/signup/)) and create an OAuth application.
-You'll need to get a client ID and a client secret for your application.
+Before you proceed, you need to log into your Okta account (or [create a new one for free](https://developer.okta.com/signup/)) and create a new application to get a client ID and a client secret to use with Laravel.

-Start by going to the Applications menu item and clicking the 'Add Application' button:
+Start by going to the **Applications** menu item and clicking the **Add Application** button:

-{% img blog/php-laravel-authentication/image2.png alt:"Add Application button" width:"300" %}{: .center-image }
+{% img blog/php-laravel-authentication/add-application-button.png alt:"Add Application button" width:"300" %}{: .center-image }

-Select 'Web' and click 'Next'.
+Select **Web** and click **Next**.

-{% img blog/php-laravel-authentication/image7.png alt:"Select Web from the list of application types" width:"800" %}{: .center-image }
+{% img blog/php-laravel-authentication/create-new-application-menu.png alt:"Select Web from the list of application types" width:"800" %}{: .center-image }

-Enter a title, set http://localhost:8000/ as the Base URI and http://localhost:8000/login/okta/callback as the Login Redirect URI, then click Done.
+Enter a title, set `http://localhost:8000/` as the Base URI and `http://localhost:8000/login/okta/callback` as the Login Redirect URI, then click Done.
 You can leave the rest of the settings as they are.

 Copy the **Client ID** and **Client Secret** values from the application settings.
-Go to **Api > Authorization Servers**, and copy just the hostname part of the `Issuer URI` field (without the `/oauth2/default` part) - this is your Okta Base URL (it looks like `https://{{yourOktaDomain}}`).
+Go to **API** > **Authorization Servers**, and copy just the hostname part of the `Issuer URI` field (without the `/oauth2/default` part) - this is your Okta Base URL (it looks like `https://{{yourOktaDomain}}`).

 ## Connect Okta to the Laravel Project

-Edit .env.example and add the following:
+Edit `.env.example` and add the following:

 ```
 OKTA_CLIENT_ID=